Topological classification of time-asymmetry in unitary quantum processes: Methods

 \begin{proposition}[\cite{MR1304906}] For a product of general linear groups acting on a complex vector space $V$, if $M_1$ and $M_2$ have closed orbits, they are in the same orbit if and only if they agree on all invariants. \end{proposition}

-\begin{theorem} Two $n\times n$ Hermitian matrices are in the same $U(1)^n$ orbit if and only if they agree on all invariants.
-Furthermore, two gauge potentials can be related by a gauge transformation if and only if their Aharanov-Bohm phases coincide. \end{theorem} \begin{proof} The first assertion follows from Propositions \ref{cor:lambdaclosed} and \ref{prop:closedorbits} along with the observation that two Hermitian matrices are similar via a change of basis if and only if they are similar via a unitary change of basis.
+\textbf{{Proof of Theorem \ref{thm:invseparate}}} \begin{proof} The first assertion follows from Propositions \ref{cor:lambdaclosed} and \ref{prop:closedorbits} along with the observation that two Hermitian matrices are similar via a change of basis if and only if they are similar via a unitary change of basis.

 For the second assertion, we again note that the norms of the entries of a Hamiltonian are left unaffected by the $\Lambda$-action.
 Given gauge potentials $\Omega=\{\theta_{jk}\}$ and $\Omega'=\{\theta'_{jk}\}$ with $j,k\in[n]$, we consider the Hamiltonians $H=\{e^{i\theta_{jk}}\}$ and $H'=\{e^{i\theta'_{jk}}\}$.